 How did SAIC prepare you for where you are today?
 What particular classes/projects/approaches to subjects influenced you?

 SAIC prepared me to enter the architectural field with a mindset geared towards self-critique and the value of a project’s conceptual design basis.
 The main theme of my education was to understand that design is more than visual.
 SAIC taught me that architectural design thinking involves social science, human factors, and financial models that guide large-scale projects.
-I learned this through my internship at The Art Institute's Dept. of Design & Construction during the Renzo Piano museum addition.
+I learned this through my internship at The Art Institute's Department of Design and Construction during the Renzo Piano museum addition.
 Internship-based learning became a theme throughout my education.

-The personal dynamic within the Interior Architectural studio was collaborative and competitive.
+The personal dynamic within the Interior Architecture studio was collaborative and competitive.
 My classmates witnessed each other’s design thinking development.
 A key influence was my love of production.
 All of my design drafting was generated line-by-line in Adobe Illustrator, and I created physical models from my apartment in Uptown.
 SAIC pushed and challenged me to re-create and evolve through rapid prototyping and iterating.
 Interior Architecture at SAIC was less about a final perfect product in a classical sense, and more about the ongoing evolution of a project while transitioning between design modes.